funilrys/PyFunceble/docs/update/stable.rst

    $ git checkout master && git fetch origin && git merge origin/master
    $ python3 setup.py test
    $ python3 setup.py install # Avoid this if you want to uninstall one day.
-   $ pip3 install --user --upgrade -e .
+   $ pip3 install --user --upgrade -e . # Prefer this method.

 .. note::
    We recommend the :code:`--user` flag which installs the required dependencies at the user level.
 More information about it can be found on `pip documentation`_.

 .. warning::
    We do not recommend the :code:`--user` flag when using :code:`PyFunceble` into containers like - for example - Travis CI.

 .. _the ArchWiki page: https://wiki.archlinux.org/index.php/AUR_helpers